vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 SUDO -l Permissions
 -------------------

-Let's see which executables have permission to run as sudo, We have collated the different methods to get a shell if the below applications are suid: nmap, tee, tcpdump,
+Let's see which executables have permission to run as sudo, We have collated the different methods to get a shell if the below applications are suid: nmap, tee, tcpdump, find

 nmap suid
 ^^^^^^^^^